-As many of you by now know, the Gunmageddon signature collection effort was a complete and total failure.
+As many of you by now know, the signature collection effort to veto the 7 recently signed anti-gun laws was a complete and total failure.
 It is my understanding that the petition for SB 880 (which defines pretty much any modern sporting rifle as an illegal “assault weapon” in California) garnered only 180,000 total signatures statewide.
 We needed 386,000 valid signatures to force that referendum onto the ballot.
 Clearly, we fell short of that target.

-Time to Address the Root Cause of Our Gunmageddon Loss
+Time to Address the Root Cause of Our Loss

 Our lack of organization is understandable to some extent.
 Those on the Left side of the political spectrum organize well in large part because they believe in collectivism and groupthink.
 It just comes naturally to them.
 The Libertarian and Right side of the political spectrum is made up of rugged individualists.
 We reject groupthink and dependence on others.
-We have jobs and families.
+Politics doesn't rank high in our lives.
 We just want our government to leave us alone, so we go home, crawl into our caves and ignore the outside world.
 By our nature, we just simply don’t organize well.
 That has to change.

 Let’s face it, “they” have been on offense for almost 20 years and we’ve been on defense and it’s getting worse, not better.
 If you want to get things done like Liberals, then you have to start organizing like Liberals.
 We have to band together and we have to get active and get noisy.
 Real change requires real change.

 Real Change Begins at the Local Level

 I know of no serious political reform that began at the national level.
 All successful political change begins at the local, grassroots level.
 Example: Of the 24 state senators who voted Yes on SB 880, 18 of them once served at the city council level.
 We have to engage local politicians who will someday sit at the state level.
 We have to defeat local anti-2A politicians so they never make it that far.
 If we win at the city council level today, then we will win at the state level tomorrow.